-Well-equipped First Aid kits will be available throughout the project in an easily accessible area.
+Well-equipped First Aid kits will be available throughout the project in easily accessible areas, and with the field teams.
 You do not need permission to use these supplies.
 If you notice supplies are getting low, please inform a supervisor.
 Many members of the field crew have formal training in First Aid and CPR, and emergency contact numbers are provided elsewhere in this volume.
 Provide your own allergy and other medicines as needed.
 If you have any allergy that is severe (to medications, foods, stings, etc.), please tell your supervisor prior to beginning work.